Nanidovirineae

-Nanidovirineae is a suborder of viruses in the order Nidovirales, comprising two families.
+Nanidovirineae is a suborder of viruses in the order Nidovirales.

 Hosts

 Ghost sharks and the halfbeak Hyporhamphus sajori serve as natural hosts for species in the suborder.
 Nanidovirineae where found infecting these fishes only in China.
-Nanidovirineae is distinguished from its sibling suborders mainly by this reliance on fish hosts, although Tobaniviridae also have some fish as natural hosts.
+Nanidovirineae is distinguished from the other orders in Nidovirales mainly by this reliance on fish hosts, although Tobaniviridae also have some fish as natural hosts.